Improving Employment & Quality of Life For Virginians with Disabilities

 The State Rehabilitation Council (SRC) works in partnership with the Department for Aging and Rehabilitative Services (DARS) to assess satisfaction with services received through the Division of Rehabilitative Services (DRS).
 Federal Fiscal Year (FFY) 2016 was the third year of assessing satisfaction for consumers in service delivery (post Individualized Plan for Employment but prior to Employment).
 Survey highlights are provided below.
 A detailed report is available at https://www.vadars.org/publications.htm#annualreports.

 |Question Asked||Number of "Yes" Responses||Percentage of "Yes" Responses|

-While percentages of "Yes" responses were below 75 percent, they were indicative of real time assessment (what was happening with consumers at the time of survey completion).
-Despite low "Yes" percentages, the majority of consumers reported the best thing that had happened to help them move towards their job goal and what would help them move closer to their goal.
+Percentages of “Yes” responses are indicative of real time assessment (what was happening with consumers at the time of survey completion).
+Additionally, they are similar to the previous two-year average (FFY 2014 and 2015).
+Despite low “Yes” percentages, consumers continue to report the best thing that has happened to help them move towards their job goal and what would help them move closer to their goal.

 DARS State Plan for Vocational Rehabilitation and Supported Employment

 DARS is required to file a State Plan for Vocational Rehabilitation and Supported Employment with the federal Rehabilitation Services Administration, annually.
 Topics covered in the State Plan include: